brendel-group/mission_db/docs/cli/README.md

 - `--notes` (optional) additional information

 ### `cli.py syncfolder`
-adds all missions from a folder not currently in the database
+adds all missions from a folder not currently in the database and deletes all missions from the database that are not in the folder

 Arguments:
 - `--path` path to mission folder containing the missionfolders